-- I will avoid situations where my personal interests could conflict, or reasonably appear to conflict, with the interests of Concern.
+- 1. I will avoid situations where my personal interests could conflict, or reasonably appear to conflict, with the interests of Concern.
 Therefore, I will not enter into any sort of business relationship on behalf of Concern with family members, friends or other personal/professional contacts for the supply of any goods or services to Concern or any employment related matters without authorisation from senior management.
 I will declare any potential conflict of interest to my line manager. - 2.
 I will not be involved in awarding benefits, contracts for goods/services, employment or promotion within the organisation to any person with whom I have financial, personal, family (or close intimate relationship) interests.12 - 3.
 I will not accept bribes or gifts (except small tokens of appreciation) or any remuneration which have been offered to me as a result of my employment with Concern by governments, beneficiaries, partners, suppliers or any other persons.
 I will notify my line manager if I am offered or have received gifts of any kind, however small.13 - 4.
-I am aware that sexual relationships between a Concern staff member and a beneficiary are likely to be based on inherently unequal power dynamics and may undermine the credibility of the organisation and its work.
-I know that Concern considers such sexual relationships inappropriate.
-Should I be in or develop a sexual relationship with a beneficiary, I will immediately inform a senior manager in my programme area of the relationship.14 - 5.
+I am aware that sexual relationships between a Concern staff member and a beneficiary are likely to involve an imbalance of power and will undermine the credibility of the organisation and its work.
+I know that Concern prohibits such sexual relationships.14 - 5.
 I will not undertake work or duties outside of Concern that negatively influence my ability to perform my function, or which may have a negative impact on the work of Concern.